 - Loan reason

-If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment due on different loan length ranges and the interest rates for each.
+If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment for different loan lengths and the interest rates for each.

-After you choose a repayment option, you’ll be shown the details, including the total amount of the loan, what Avant is subtracting as an origination fee and how much will be deposited into your account.
+After you choose a repayment option, you’ll be shown the details, including the total amount of the loan, the amount subtracted as an application fee and how much will be deposited into your account.

 The last steps are to electronically sign for your loan and provide your bank information for the deposit.
 You can opt for automatic monthly debits or remotely created checks.

-Before finalizing your loan, Avant will do a “hard” credit check, which can adversely impact your credit score.
+Checking your loan options will not affect your credit score.
+However, before finalizing your loan, Avant will do a hard credit check, which can lower your credit score.